 Production Origins

-Taiwan’s tea industry first produced green tea before shifting focus to black and oolong varieties.
-While Oolong and Baozhong teas gained traction as early as the Qing Dynasty and flourished during Japanese colonial rule, green tea exports remained minimal until 1919.
+Taiwan’s tea industry initially produced green tea before shifting its focus toward black and oolong varieties.
+Oolong and Baozhong gained attention as early as the Qing Dynasty and flourished during Japanese colonial rule.
+Green tea exports, however, remained minimal until 1919.

-During the Japanese colonial era, green tea exports briefly peaked at 280,000 kilograms in 1933 but were overshadowed by the dominance of oolong, Baozhong, and black tea.
-So why didn’t Taiwanese green tea thrive?
+During the Japanese colonial era, green tea exports briefly reached 280,000 kilograms in 1933.
+Oolong, Baozhong, and black tea still dominated the market.
+Several factors prevented Taiwanese green tea from achieving similar growth.

-Despite these challenges, green tea still carved out a role in Taiwanese production.
-In 1919, Longjing tea from the Three Gorges area became Taiwan’s first green tea export.
-Small batches of Japanese-style sencha were also produced for Japanese residents in Taiwan, while lower-grade teas were sold to China’s northeastern provinces.
+Despite these challenges, green tea established a place in Taiwanese tea production.
+In 1919, Longjing from the Sanxia area became Taiwan’s first green tea export.
+Producers also made small batches of Japanese-style sencha for Japanese residents in Taiwan and sold lower-grade teas to China’s northeastern provinces.